nadavyayon/Intensify3D/Readme.md

 It corrects heterogeneities in the signal in 3D but also across different experimental samples.
 Intensify3D yields facilitated visualization and quantification of fluorescent signals.

-In sort, Intensify3D will first correct for intensity gradients in xy, then match image statistics (see below) across Z and finally match statistics across different samples.
+In short, Intensify3D will first correct for intensity gradients in xy, then match image statistics (see below) across Z and finally match statistics across different samples.

 [See Examples & Tutorial](https://github.com/nadavyayon/Intensify3D/tree/master/Examples/Readme.md)